Healthdirect Free Australian health advice you can count on.

 Resources and support

-Aboriginal and/or Torres Strait Islander peoples can find out more about Your Feet and Diabetes here.
+Aboriginal and/or Torres Strait Islander peoples can find out more about Your feet and diabetes here.

 You can also call the healthdirect helpline on 1800 022 222 (known as NURSE-ON-CALL in Victoria).
-A registered nurse is available to speak with 24 hours a day, 7 days a week.
+A registered nurse is available to speak with you 24 hours a day, 7 days a week.

 Learn more here about the development and quality assurance of healthdirect content.

-Last reviewed: December 2023
+Last reviewed: October 2025

 Back To Top